robgaston/osgw/index.md

     1. preview your countries shapefile layer

-1. extra credit 1: create a new style in GeoServer for your countries layer, and edit it to use that style
+1. **extra credit 1**: create a new style in GeoServer for your countries layer, and edit it to use that style

-1. extra credit 2: find another shapefile that interests you, publish it as a layer and create a new style to render you layer in an interesting way.
+1. **extra credit 2**: find another shapefile that interests you, publish it as a layer and create a new style to render you layer in an interesting way.

 ---